Blue Ensign in it's plain undefaced form is a prestigious alternative to the

 Red Ensign granted by authority of a warrant issued

-by the secretary of state for defence to Royal Navy Reserve officers in command
+by the secretary of state for defense to Royal Navy Reserve officers in command

 of British merchant ships and fishing vessels .
 Some Yacht clubs that almost